Needle Safety: What to Do Before and After a Needlestick Injury

 b.)
 Mucous membranes should be flushed with water or other sterile products;

 c.)
-Do not apply suction/pressure or antiseptics--there is no evidence that expressing blood from the wound or applying antiseptics will reduce the risk of transmission; however, antiseptic use is not contraindicated;
+Do not apply suction/pressure or antiseptics--no evidence expressing blood from the wound or applying antiseptics will reduce the risk of transmission; however, antiseptic use is not contraindicated;

 d.)
 Dry and cover the wound with a sterile dressing or bandage;